A guide to upgrade subversion to 1.14

 81.101.10~1.14Lz4 compression

-For instance, if the existing subversion server is 1.6 with fsfs4 repositories, two choices could be applied for the upgrade
+For instance, if the existing subversion server is 1.6 with fsfs4 repositories, two choices could be applied for the upgrade:

 Relationship between dump, load, and upgrade

-In the svnadmin document, three commands can be used for the upgrade
+In the svnadmin document, three commands can be used for the upgrade:

 • Load: load the dump file or stdin into the new repository.

 • Dump & load pipe: It’s the best solution to upgrade the schema without large space consumed.
 Commands are invoked in piped operation svnadmin dump [existing_repo] | svnadmin load > [new_repo].
-Furthermore, a ssh piped tunnel could be applied between two machines.
+Furthermore, an SSH piped tunnel could be applied between two machines.

 Upgrade overview

-In our deployment environment, with the liability accumulated, it’s too late to implement an in-place upgrade, we have to create new machines and transfer the source code from one to another, as well as permission, hook and lock files.
+In our deployment environment, with the liability accumulated, it’s too late to implement an in-place upgrade, we have to create new machines and migrate the source code from one to another, as well as permission, hook and lock files.

 Analyse current deployment

-• Storage: Calculate the storage usage of our repositories to help estimate time consumption of the migration, and estimate the storage size prepared for the new location.
+• Storage: Calculate the storage usage of our repositories to help estimate the time consumption of the migration, and estimate the storage size prepared for the new location.

 Migration outlook

-• Install the subversion binary file to 1.14.x using yum or free wandisco certificated subversion.
-You may dockerlize the apache and subversion into an all-in-one image.
+• Install the new subversion(1.14.x with fsfs8) on the new machines using yum or free wandisco certificated subversion.
+You may dockerize the Apache and subversion into an all-in-one image.

 Upgrade Steps